Category: Learning

 By edurigo,

 Learning be it corporate or educational traditionally takes place in a classroom via an instructor.
-With changing time some learning moved to online world through self paced content be it a video or any other document available online.
+With changing time some learning

 Please contact us to learn more about Qrigos a unique and fun way to learn!